madjestic/MSFs/README.md

 # MSFs
-experiments with Monadic Streaming Functions, which, supposedly, culminates in a simple game example.
+experiments with Monadic Streaming Functions, which, supposedly, culminate in a simple game example.